Hawke's Bay has 841 new cases of Covid, 23 people in hospital

 The total number of cases notified by schools and ELS for the same time were 502 students, 53 teachers, and 33 other.

-The proportion of schools, kura and ECE by Education region, who have notified Covid cases over the last 10 days as at 10.30am, March 17 were-39 per cent of ELS impacted (301 in the region, and 118 with cases notified in last 10 days), 73 per cent of schools impacted (176 schools in the region, 129 impacted).
+The proportion of schools, kura and ECE by Education region, who have notified Covid cases over the last 10 days, as of 10.30am March 17, were: 39 per cent of ELS impacted (301 in the region, and 118 with cases notified in last 10 days), 73 per cent of schools impacted (176 schools in the region, 129 impacted).

 The next Ministry of Education update will be on Monday.

-Sean Teddy, Hautū (leader) Operations and Integration/Te Pae Aronui said schools/kura and Early Learning Services (ELS) had layers of preventative measures in place to protect teachers/support staff, students and children.
+Sean Teddy, hautū (leader) operations and integration/Te Pae Aronui said schools/kura and ELS had layers of preventative measures in place to protect teachers/support staff, students and children.

 Public health advice remained consistent throughout the Covid response that school/kura environments were a lower risk for transmission of Covid, he said.